 Nicole Capretz, Founder and Executive Director

-Previously, Nicole served as the Associate Director for Green Energy/Green Jobs at Environmental Health Coalition, an environmental equity and justice organization in National City.
+Previously, Nicole served as the Associate Director for Green Energy/Green Jobs at Environmental Health Coalition, an environmental justice organization in National City.
 She has also worked as an environmental and energy policy advisor for the San Diego City Council.
 Nicole’s duties as Founder and Executive Director of CAC include overall strategic and operational responsibility for the organization’s staff, programs, expansion and execution of its mission.

 Nicole’s pioneering work on climate policy has earned her numerous accolades:

 - New York Times Top 10 Californians of the Year (2016)